fatscript/linenoise/README.md

 So what usually happens is either:

- * Large programs with configure scripts disabling line editing if readline is not present in the system, or not supporting it at all since readline is GPL licensed and libedit (the BSD clone) is not as known and available as readline is (real world example of this problem: Tclsh).
+ * Large programs with configure scripts disabling line editing if readline is not present in the system, or not supporting it at all since readline is GPL licensed and libedit (the BSD clone) is not as known and available as readline is (real world example of this problem: tclsh).
  * Smaller programs not using a configure script not supporting line editing at all (A problem we had with `redis-cli`, for instance).

 The result is a pollution of binaries without line editing support.

 So I spent more or less two hours doing a reality check resulting in this little library: is it *really* needed for a line editing library to be 20k lines of code?
-Apparently not, it is possibe to get a very small, zero configuration, trivial to embed library, that solves the problem.
+Apparently not, it is possible to get a very small, zero configuration, trivial to embed library, that solves the problem.
 Smaller programs will just include this, supporting line editing out of the box.
 Larger programs may use this little library or just checking with configure if readline/libedit is available and resorting to Linenoise if not.

 ## Terminals, in 2010.